Valentino (fashion house): Mayhoola, 2012–present

-In 2012, Qatari aristocrats acquired Valentino for 700 million euros through an investment vehicle called Mayhoola for Investments S.P.C.
+In 2012, Qatari aristocrats acquired Valentino for €700 million through an investment vehicle called Mayhoola for Investments S.P.C.
 Mayhoola bought up both Permira's stake and Marzotto's minority interest.

 In 2016, Maria Grazia Chiuri left Valentino to join Dior as creative director with Pierpaolo Piccioli becoming the sole creative director.
 Under Picciolo's direction, the fashion house would shift towards a more progressive image.
 In 2019, Valentino championed diversity by starring Adut Akech and Anwar Hadid in their advertising campaign for their "Born in Roma" fragrance.
-In 2020, Valentino adopted a co-ed model - the merging of men's and women's shows - for its presentations, a decision that was reversed in 2023.
+In 2020, Valentino adopted a co-ed model – the merging of men's and women's shows – for its presentations, a decision that was reversed in 2023.
 In January 2022, Valentino presented their Spring/Summer 2022 Haute Couture collection on models with a diverse range of body types.

 In 2020, Jacopo Venturini replaced Stefano Sassi as CEO.
 Under his leadership, the fashion house announced that it would no longer use alpaca wool and severed ties with Mallkini, the world's largest privately owned alpaca farm in Peru.
 The move followed revelations of animal abuse within the alpaca industry.
 This was followed by going fur-free in 2022.

 Valentino also decided to shutter Red Valentino, the fashion house's diffusion line, in aims of focusing on the company's core ready-to-wear and couture divisions.
 Their Fall/Winter 2023 collection would be the last for the line.

 In 2023, Valentino earned the Education of Excellence Award at the CNMI Sustainable Fashion Awards for fostering education in Italy.

 Kering purchased 30% of Valentino in July 2023, they intend to purchase the entire company by 2028.

 In March 2024, Valentino announced the departure of creative director Pierpaolo Piccioli, as a joint decision.
 Following his departure, Valentino announced the appointment of Alessandro Michele as the next creative director.
-Michele rose to global recognition for executing a turn-around at Gucci during the 2010s centering on a quirky androgynous aesthetic.
+Michele rose to global recognition for executing a turn-around at Gucci during the 2010s centring on a quirky androgynous aesthetic.
 In June 2024, Valentino released images of Michele's first designs for Resort 2025.
 His debut runway show was during Paris Fashion Week for Spring/Summer 2025.
-Critical response to the collection has centered on the clear through-line with Michele's work at Gucci.
+Critical response to the collection has centred on the clear through-line with Michele's work at Gucci.

 On 15 May 2025, one of the company's units, Valentino Bags Lab, was placed under court judicial administration in Italy for a year after exposure of worker abuse going on at the company.